Age of Decision

 A point that supports God's design for us to go through this age of decision

-is that the forbidden tree was a tree with a special name, " the tree of knowledge
+is that the forbidden tree was a special tree with the special name, "of the knowledge

 of good and evil" (Genesis 2:9).
-Any tree Jehovah would select would test Adam and
+Jehovah could have selected any tree to test Adam

-Eve to their obedience, but this name shows us Jehovah's intention toward a new age
+and Eve for their obedience but this name shows us Jehovah's intention toward a new

 age of learning of good and evil for the decisions in front of everyone from the

-on.
-We need to know evil by experience in order to fully understand good; we need
+"fall" on.
+We need to know evil by personal experience in order to fully understand

 Where does the Flood fit into this equation?
-From my understanding, God does not see the future, however, He does have complete control of the future, consequently, He does know how all things will proceed forward and its sure ending.
-He can and will cause things to happen according to His plans, as He did with Pharaoh and Nebuchadnezzar, which are only two of many examples.
-He also prevents things from happening, having control of Satan and of us, if He should desire to change the course of the way things are going.
-He doesn't take away our privilege of making decisions, that He gave us, but if we choose something contrary to God's eternal plan, He simply gives the opportunity to one of the many others to perform His will.
+From my understanding, God does not see the future, however He does have complete control of the future, consequently, He does know how things will proceed forward and He is sure of the ending.
+He can and will cause things to happen, according to His perfect plans, as He did with Pharaoh and with Nebuchadnezzar, which are only two of many examples and He also prevent things from happening, having control of Satan and of us, if He desires to change the course of the way things are going.
+He doesn't take away the privilege that He gave us, to make decisions, but if we choose something contrary to God's eternal plan, He simply gives the opportunity to one of the many others to perform His will.
 The Flood may have been God's reaction to man's consistent disregard to make correct choices.
-The other possibility is that God needed to show the human race that He is consistent with His concern for us, to do righteousness and He allowed men to go in their own sinful path so He could, by example, show us the result of a sinful future, "and did not spare the ancient world, but preserved Noah the eighth, a herald of righteousness, bringing a flood on a world of ungodly ones...
-He condemned them with an overthrow, setting an example to men intending to live ungodly. " (II Peter 2:5,6).
-The Lake of Fire that He warns us about will not be another example but the end of evil, "But for the cowardly and unbelieving and those having become foul, and murderers and fornicators and sorcerers, and idolaters, and all the lying ones, their part will be in the lake burning with fire and brimstone, which is the second death."
+The other possibility is that God needed to show the human race that He is consistent with His concern for us to do righteousness and He allowed men to go in their own sinful path so He could, by example of His worldwide flood, show us the result of a sinful future.
+The fire He warns us about will not be another example but the end of evil, "But for the cowardly and unbelieving and those having become foul, and murderers and fornicators and sorcerers, and idolaters, and all the lying ones, their part will be in the lake burning with fire and brimstone, which is the second death."
 (Revelation 21:8).
-Could our choice of actions be any simpler?
-This age of decision will not last much longer, for us and for the world.
+We need to take the entire Book of God's instructions to heart.